shephipster/Pydrus-Tagger/README.md

   You'll need to have a .env file that contains all of your API keys because I am _NOT_ giving mine out You can also import from sauceNaoApi if you want

-Imported libraries
-  Request
-  python-dotenv

 Notice:
   I have written AI, Machine Learning algorithms, multivariate calculus solvers, and auto-pinging Discord bots in Python, so naturally
   I have not Earthly idea how I have managed to write any of this.
 If something's busted don't expect any fast fixes.